medvir/shiny-server/README.md

 ## Installation

-I created a open source shiny server on ScienceCloud.
+I created an open source shiny server on ScienceCloud.
 The IP is 172.23.175.116, shiny server uses the port 3838.
 It should be accessible within the University of Zurich network.

 ((Permissions: user ubuntu, group shiny))

-There is an image called shiny server 170928 in ScienceCloud in case we have to restart the instance.
+There is an image called "shiny server 170928" in ScienceCloud in case we have to restart the instance.
 This are the instruction I followed to install the server: https://www.rstudio.com/products/shiny/download-server/

 R packages can be installed with the following commands:
 `sudo su - -c "R -e \"install.packages('shiny', repos='https://cran.rstudio.com/')\""`